Cooperative Minibatching in Graph Neural Networks: Background

 \subsection{Independent Minibatching}

 Independent minibatching is commonly used in multi-GPU, and distributed GNN training frameworks~\citep{dsp2023, gandhi2021p3, pagraph, zheng2021distributed, aligraph} to parallelize the training and allows scaling to larger problems.
 Each Processing Element (PE, e.g., GPUs, CPUs, or cores of multi-core CPU), starts with their own $S^0$ of size $b$ as the seed vertices, and compute $S^1, \dots, S^L$ along with the sampled edges to generate minibatches (see~\cref{figc:duplicate_work}).
-Computing $S^1, \dots, S^L$ depends on the chosen sampling algorithm, such as the ones explained in~\cref{subsecc:graph_sampling}.

-Independent minibatching has the advantage that doing a forward/backward pass does not involve any communication with other PEs after the initial minibatch preparation stage at the expense of duplicate work (see~\cref{figc:duplicate_work}).
+Computing $S^1, \dots, S^L$ depends on the chosen sampling algorithm, such as the ones explained in~\cref{subsecc:graph_sampling_background}.
+It has the advantage that doing a forward/backward pass does not involve any communication with other PEs after the initial minibatch preparation stage at the expense of duplicate work.